mschirrmeister/traefik-demo/README.md

 ## Ports

-The container will listen for traffic on port 8080.
+The container listens for traffic on port 8080.

 ## Running

 1. Edit `base/configs/source-vars.yaml` and set the following:
-    - `MY_NAMESPACE`: the namespace into which the app will be deployed (default: `rancher-demo`).
+    - `MY_NAMESPACE`: the namespace into which the app will be deployed (default: `traefik-demo`).
 This will be created if it does not already exist.
-    - `URL_HOST`: the hostname portion of the URL that the ingress will answer on (default: `rancher-demo.home.monach.us`)
+    - `URL_HOST`: the hostname portion of the URL that the ingress will answer on (default: `traefik-demo.127.0.0.1.sslip.io`)
 2. Run `kubectl apply -k base` to deploy the application.